nvidia-holoscan/holoscan-sdk/cmake/modules/cpack/README.md

 We appreciate community discussion and feedback in support of Holoscan platform users and developers.
 We ask that users:

-- Review the [Holoscan SDK Frequently Asked Questions](docs/hsdk_faq.md) document for common solutions and workarounds.
+- Review the [Holoscan SDK Frequently Asked Questions](https://docs.nvidia.com/holoscan/sdk-user-guide/faq/faq) for common solutions and workarounds.
-- Direct questions to the [NVIDIA Support Forum](https://forums.developer.nvidia.com/c/healthcare/holoscan-sdk/320/all).
+- Direct questions to the [NVIDIA Support Forum](https://forums.developer.nvidia.com/c/robotics-edge-computing/holoscan/757).
 - Enter SDK issues on the [SDK GitHub Issues board](https://github.com/nvidia-holoscan/holoscan-sdk/issues).

 ## Contributing to Holoscan SDK